rtmigo/vtcff_py/README.md

 **This project is a draft 🍏 and is not intended to be used by anyone.**

-The library is designed for transcoding between video formats with an emphasis on maintaining quality and color depth in studio pipelines.
+`vtcff` is a library for transcoding between video formats with an emphasis on maintaining quality and color depth in studio pipelines.

 It generates arguments for `ffmpeg` – the least intuitive command line tool ever